At DMA, we strive to create an inclusive culture and are committed to placing social value at the core of our practice.

-At DMA we enjoy using our professional skills and giving our time to help improve the places that we live and work in.
-As active members of Westminster Business Council (we sit on the board) and The Fitzrovia Partnership we assist and support other local businesses, sharing knowledge and networks to help them grow and develop.
+We enjoy using our professional skills and giving our time pro bono to help improve the places that we live and work in.
+As board members of Heart of the City, Westminster Business Council, The Fitzrovia Partnership (Business Improvement District) and the Fitzrovia Community Centre, we assist and support other local businesses, sharing knowledge and networks to help them grow and develop.

 “DMA really get the importance of diversity!
 They open their doors to kids from all backgrounds and come up with creative ways to bring out the best in even the hardest to reach pupils who have been excluded.
 It’s definitely “opportunities for all” at DMA - made even more impressive by the fact that this small company is having more impact than many of the big businesses.”

 “The ability for this company to provide work experience sessions to teach us practically about architecture/Revit/Enscape impressively in a week (software completely unknown to me before all this) and to give students confidence in their work honestly blows me away.
 I feel that I've learnt more in 5 days than I have in my lifetime within school … The positive vibes were outstanding :) ”